Arlene Francis: Personal life

 Francis's marriage to Gabel lasted from 1946 until his death in 1986.
 Gabel was a frequent guest panelist on What's My Line?.
 The couple, who often exchanged endearments on the show, had a son, Peter Gabel, born January 28, 1947, a legal scholar associated with New College of California in San Francisco.
 Peter Gabel was an associate editor of Tikkun, a Jewish-community commentary magazine.
 While working as a tour guide at the 1964 New York World's Fair, Peter surprised his mother as a contestant on What's My Line?.

-Francis and her husband settled a lawsuit for $185,000 in June 1962 that had been filed by the widow of a Detroit man who was killed when a dumbbell fell from the Gabel family's eighth-floor Ritz Tower apartment and struck him on the head while he was visiting New York to celebrate his birthday.
-Francis, Gabel, and their son Peter were vacationing in Connecticut when the 1960 incident happened.
-Francis had instructed their maid to shampoo the carpet while they were away.
-The maid kept windows open for a long time to minimize the smell of the shampoo.
-The dumbbell was part of the equipment that Francis used for her regular exercise of weightlifting.
+In 1962, Francis and her husband paid $185,000 to settle a lawsuit stemming from an incident in which a dumbbell, which the family maid had used to prop open a window, became dislodged and killed a pedestrian below.

 On May 26, 1963, Francis was involved in a serious car accident while driving alone from a theater on Long Island to the Manhattan studio where she was expected for a live telecast of What's My Line?.
 The force from a car that struck her car caused her to skid on the wet surface of the Northern State Parkway, jump the highway's concrete divider, and collide with a car containing five passengers, one of whom was killed.
 Francis suffered a broken collarbone, a concussion and many cuts and bruises.

 Francis was known for wearing a heart-shaped diamond pendant, a gift from Gabel, which she wore on nearly all of her What's My Line appearances.
 A mugger robbed her of the pendant as she was leaving a New York City taxi in 1988.

 Death

 Francis died at the age of 93 on May 31, 2001, in San Francisco, California, from Alzheimer's disease and cancer.
-She is interred in Roosevelt Memorial Park in Trevose, Pennsylvania.